Workwear Logo Placement Guide: Where Can Logos Be Added to Branded Workwear?

 - Back logos: 200–300mm wide

-These sizes ensure branding remains clearly visible while maintaining garment balance and compliance.
+These sizes help ensure branding remains visible while maintaining garment balance and compliance.

 Before production begins, a digital artwork proof is sent for approval to confirm: